wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

     See the [csv2bufr primer](#csv2bufr-primer) section.

-Use BUFR Dump to find the latitude and longitude value stored in the output BUFR file.
+Use bufr_dump to find the latitude and longitude value stored in the output BUFR file.
 Verify these values using the CSV file.

 !!! tip

     See the [BUFR primer](../converting-synop-data-to-bufr#bufr_dump) section.

+### Exercise 2
 Navigate to the `ex_2` directory:

 ```bash